-In the spring of 1662, Connecticut’s witch-hunting reached its peak in Hartford.
+In the spring of 1662, Connecticut’s witch-hunting peaked in Hartford.
 The panic was set off with the death of eight-year-old Elizabeth Kelly, whose parents were convinced she had been bewitched.
-At about the same time, another young woman named Ann Cole, began to have fits, and this too was blamed on witchcraft.
+At about the same time, another young woman named Ann Cole began to have fits, and this, too, was blamed on witchcraft.

 Soon, several other people in Hartford came forward, claiming to have been “afflicted” by demonic possession at the hands of their neighbors.